nipraxis-spring-2022/diagnostics-Lemanics/README.md

     - tSNR cf below in SNR

 ## Computation of a final score
-How to ?
+How to ? - to fill

 ## Distribution
-The distribution of all the metrics in regards to all the database should be plot to faciliate the detection of outliers.
+The distribution of all the metrics in regards to all the database should be plot to faciliate the detection of outliers (Boxplots per metrics ?).

 # Installation & Usage